 Data Collection.
 We develop a web crawler to analyze HTML structure of store pages and user pages on Dianping.
 All reviews are crawled by web crawler from January 1, 2014 to June 15, 2015.
 Starting with a seed store list with 4 stores, we crawl all reviews belonging to those stores on the store list.
 Next, we use users who write these reviews to extend the user list and crawl all reviews from the page of these users.
-The web crawler repeats these two steps until reaching 32, 940 stores on the store list.
-At last, the Dianping dataset has in total10, 541, 931 reviews, 32, 940 stores, and 3, 555, 154 users.
+The web crawler repeats these two steps until reaching 32,940 stores on the store list.
+At last, the Dianping dataset has in total 10,541,931 reviews, 32,940 stores, and 3,555,154 users.
+We rely on manually labeled data for detecting click-farming communities.
+We browse the homepages of users in each randomly selected community and judge whether the community is a click-farming community based on users' behaviors.
+We randomly pick up 170 communities and further label them into 117 click-farming communities and 53 benign communities.